DanielY1783/te_ml/bin/README.md

 **2018_07_18_rf_enhancers_hervs_shuffled**
 Random forest classifier of hervs, herv-enhancer intersect, enhancers, and shuffled parts of the human genome.

+**2018_07_20_random_sets**
+Add random sets length matched to herv-enhancer overlap and enhancers to the original random set that was length matched to hervs

 # Travis Tested Modules